The present trend is towards the development of material removal processes that employ primarily non-mechanical energy.

 Where Longitudinal waves are mostly used in ultrasonic applications since they are easily generated.
 They can be propagated in solids, liquids and gases and can travel at a high velocity So that their wavelength is short in most media.

-Now, Move to the mainstream of the article-
+Now, Move to the mainstream of the article starting with explaining ultrasonic machining process–

-The abrasive particles are driven in the work surface by the tool oscillating normal to the work surface at a high frequency.
+The abrasive particles are driven into the work surface by the tool oscillating normally to the work surface at a high frequency.

 Types of Ultrasonic Machining-